I found this article in the School of Life and loved it so much I wanted to add it my blog and tape it to my bedroom wall as a daily reminder.

-I asked some of my dear friends how they managed to cope when life knocks them down.
-They all came back with varying responses.
-Each of their unique personalities shines through their words and I found it so touching to hear what helps them, I learned a lot about my friends reading their coping strategies.
+I asked some of my closest friends how they cope through challenging times.
+Each of their unique personalities shines through their words and I found it so touching to hear what helps them, I hope it can help you too.

 It’s important to remember that we got through the most difficult times in our past.
 We’re still here.
 It’s so empowering to recount the difficult paths we’ve been forced to take.